khusmann/khusmann.github.io/src/data/blog/2026/average-human-one-testicle-ai-alignment.md

 For the rest of this post, I want to set deep alignment aside and focus on shallow alignment: the ability of an agent to model _us_.
 Most discussions I've encountered acknowledge this is hard, but treat it as an open engineering problem -- something that better architectures or more data will eventually solve.
 I'm not so sure.

 My graduate work was in human development and family studies, where we spent a lot of time thinking about what it means to model and predict human behavior.
-There's an inherent tradeoff in this space that's well-known in behavioral science but I haven't seen touched on in discussions about AI -- and I think it's fundamental to the problem of shallow alignment.
+There's an inherent tradeoff when modeling human behavior that's well-known in behavioral science but I haven't seen touched on in discussions about AI -- and I think it's fundamental to the problem of shallow alignment.

 ## A Perfectly Aligned AI Is A Copy Of You